Deseret Book Company

 Deseret Book (/ˌdɛzəˈrɛt/) is an American publishing company headquartered in Salt Lake City, Utah, that also operates a chain of bookstores throughout the western United States.
 It is a wholly owned subsidiary of Deseret Management Corporation (DMC), the holding company for business firms owned by the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Deseret Book is a for-profit corporation registered in Utah.
-Deseret Book publishes under four imprints with media ranging from works explaining LDS theology and doctrine, LDS-related fiction, electronic resources, and sound recordings such as The Tabernacle Choir at Temple Square albums.
+Deseret Book publishes under four imprints with media ranging from works explaining Latter-day Saint theology and doctrine, fiction, electronic resources, and sound recordings such, as The Tabernacle Choir at Temple Square albums.

 History

 The Deseret Book Company was created in 1919 from a merger of the Deseret News Bookstore and the Deseret Sunday School Union Bookstore.
-Both of these Utah bookstores trace their roots to George Q. Cannon, a Latter-day Saint general Authority.
+Both of these Utah bookstores trace their roots to George Q. Cannon, an LDS Church general authority.
 "Deseret" is a word from the Book of Mormon that is said to mean "honeybee."